EnigmaCurry/d.rymcg.tech/README.md

 file).
 This structure allows you to pick and choose which services you wish to enable.

-Each project has also has `Makefile` to simplify configuration, installation, and maintainance tasks.
+Each project also has a `Makefile` to simplify configuration, installation, and maintainance tasks.
 Setup is as easy as running:

  * `make config` and interactively answering some questions to